jamescardona11/argo/README.md

 ```
-For more information and understand the ThemeResponsive check the Documentation and the Example.
+For more information and understand the `Theme Responsive` check the Documentation and the [Example](https://github.com/jamescardona11/argo/tree/main/example/argo_example).